 - It then builds each solution with

-- Each analysis is configured to publish the HTML report to a web server that is available for everyone within the project
+- Each analysis is configured to publish the HTML report to a web serve.

-Once I had created the script, I scheduled it using the
+Once I had the script, I scheduled it using the

 This setup works like a charm.
 The analyses runs each week and everyone is happy (at least I am).
 Already after the first analysis, we noticed some areas that we could tweak to drastically improve the architecture, reduce branch / merge hell, avoid code duplication etc.